Asmilex/CppUniversityProjects/README.md

 Not much to see here as of today (16/12/2017).
-I'll grow as time goes on
+It'll grow as time goes on